 The Project implementation period: May – December 2017 (implementation of expert missions: August – November 2017).

 All the goals and results of the Project were successfully achieved.

 To improve the competence and operational capacity of the Ukrainian banking sector supervisor and to support the multidimensional institutional development of the National Bank of Ukraine.

 Additionally, the activities undertaken within the Project aimed to contribute to the Ukrainian and the EU approximation which is in line with the Polish Foreign Policy Priorities for 2016-2020 regarding the Polish support for the accession aspirations and assistance in political and economic transformation.

 Project objectives and results

-To improve the competences of approximately 251 employees of the National Bank of Ukraine in a series of 6 training and consultation workshops conducted by the KNF experts in Kiev and one study visit in Warsaw in the Polish supervisory Authority.
+To improve the competences of approximately 251 employees of the National Bank of Ukraine in a series of 6 training and consultation workshops conducted by the UKNF experts in Kiev and one study visit in Warsaw in the Polish supervisory authority.